Sunday, January 18, 2026

 Lord Jesus,

+May Your will be done in my life, As I surrender all to You, day and night.
+Let Your Spirit fill my soul, guide my steps, make me whole.
 In Your strength, I find my peace.
 Teach me to walk in Your ways, to serve with love, to give You praise.
 In every moment, let Your glory shine, For I am Yours, and You are mine.

 Jesus, my Savior, take my heart, take my hand, Lead me to Your promised land.
 In Your presence, I find release.